Thermalization in different phases of charged SYK model

-First we will briefly clarify on what we meant by a chaotic quantum system.
+We will briefly clarify on what we meant by a chaotic quantum system.
 There are various diagnostics of quantum chaos.
 The two most popular and well studied diagnostics are comparison of spectral statistics with random matrix theory (BGS conjecture, \cite{Bohigas:1983er}) and exponential decay of Out-of-Time-Ordered correlators (OTOC) \cite{Maldacena:2015waa}.
 For a system like SYK model with widely separate time scales of dissipation and scrambling, OTOC decays exponentially.
 Considering the operators to be the microscopic fermionic degrees of freedom, the OTOC is

-where $H_{SYK}$ is the Hamiltonian.
+where $H_{SYK}$ is the Hamiltonian. $\lambda_L$ is the Lyapunov exponent.
 We have taken the regularized OTOC as in \cite{Maldacena:2015waa}.

-We will mostly be working with two-fermion $(q=2)$, four-fermion $(q=4)$ and six-fermion$(q=6)$ all-to-all random interactions.
-So the Hamiltonian is
+We will be working with two-body $q=2$, four-body $q=4$, and six-body $q=6$ all-to-all random interactions.
+So the general Hamiltonian is

-Since we will be performing quantum quenches, we have considered time-dependent interactions except for the mass term.
+Since we will be performing quantum quenches using $q=2$ and $q=6$ SYK terms, we have considered these interactions to be time-dependent.
 The mass term introduces an effective chemical potential $\eta=\mu$.
-Besides this, the mass term does not give rise to any new interesting physics.
-Quantum quenches using time-dependent mass is trivial in 0+1D systems \cite{Sorokhaibam_2020}.
-As soon as the time dependence of the mass term stops, the system reach the final thermal equilibrium which has the same temperature as the initial state but with a different chemical potential.
-So in some sense, the system thermalizes instantaneously when quantum quench is performed using time dependent mass term (mass quench).
-We can also consider explicitly turning on chemical potential $\eta$ in which case the total effective chemical potential is $\eta+\mu$.
+We can also consider thermal states with explicitly chemical potential $\eta$ turned on in which case the total effective chemical potential is $\eta+\mu$.

+It has been shown that in the presence of chemical potential there is a first order liquid-gas phase transition \cite{Choudhury:2017tax,Azeyanagi:2017drg,Sorokhaibam_2020}.
+The phase transition is between the highly chaotic state of the SYK model which we will call the liquid phase and the dilute gas phase.\footnote{The two phases are called chaotic phase and integrable phase in \cite{Sorokhaibam_2020}.
+We thank the anonymous referee for pointing out that it is most appropriate to call these phases as liquid phase and dilute gas phase.} Unlike the liquid phase, the dilute gas phase has a unique well-separated ground state so the zero temperature ($T\to 0$) entropy is $\log 1 =0$.
+This phase is also highly compressible as the name suggests.
+Again, as the name suggests, the charge or occupation number is also very low in this phase.
+For example,